 Unrealistic yoga claims.
 As teachers, you’ve all been there before.
-Either to overhear others or to hear the words come out of your own mouth, “Yoga is like a natural sleeping pill, an anti-anxiety medication, a weight-loss goldmine, prevents heart attacks, and will make you live past 100 year-old with the face of a 20 year-old.
+Either to overhear others or to hear the words come out of your own mouth, “Yoga is like a natural sleeping pill, an anti-anxiety medication, a weight-loss goldmine, prevents heart attacks, and will make you live past 100 years-old with the face of a 20 year-old.
 It’s true!
 My sister’s best friend’s brother’s neighbor is 101 and swears by it.”

 With the spread of yoga around the world from India over the past century, especially mainstreamed in the West within the past two decades, misconceptions inevitably pop up and dilute the truth.
 Frustrated students may walk away if the practice is not talked about and taught clearly.